LearningRegistry/LearningRegistry/docs/spec/Identity_Trust_Auth_and_Security/index.rst

   The signer (key owner) MAY be an identity that is just used to sign the document, or it MAY be the identity of the submitter.
   Other identities SHALL NOT be used to sign the document.

+:changes:`▲ *NB*: The resource_data element MUST be a string, and therefore there should be no modification of values inside of the resource_data to accomodate signing.`

 Insert the digital signature data into the complete, unmodified UTF-8 JSON form of the resource data description document.
 Insert: